Community and Environment

 Palm trees and beautiful greenery accent this port city and the campus.
 To nurture the lush tropical foliage, trade winds bring abundant rains, occasionally heavy, with most of the precipitation falling at night.
 Daytime temperatures often reach 80 degrees with night time temperatures seldom falling below 65 degrees.

-Hilo is set against the backdrop of Mauna Kea and Mauna Loa, two of five volcanoes that form the island.
+Hilo is set against the backdrop of Maunakea and Maunaloa, two of five volcanoes that form the island.
 Each of the mountains varies in geographic features, together spreading out over 4,208 square miles and creating more distinctive climate zones and ecosystem types than anywhere else in the state.
-Other diverse features of the island lanscape are snow-capped mountains and deserts, dormant and active volcanoes, lava flows encircling lush rainforests, rivers slicing through wind-swept pastures, and coastal reefs dropping off into the Pacific Ocean.
+Other diverse features of the island landscape are snow-capped mountains and deserts, dormant and active volcanoes, lava flows encircling lush rainforests, rivers slicing through wind-swept pastures, and coastal reefs dropping off into the Pacific Ocean.
 The University designs many of its programs for hands-on learning in this living laboratory.

 UH Hilo plays a significant role in the island’s economic revitalization through its commitment to workforce development for the new economy and its emphasis on applied research and learning to benefit the island, state, and region.